 - Message organization.
 Most contact forms include subject lines, which helps you know who is sending you messages.

-- Increased security.
+- Spam protection.
 Contact forms hide your email address, so spammers can’t send unwanted messages.

 How to Create Your First Contact Form